ipinfo/php/README.md

 ### Batch Operations

 Looking up a single IP at a time can be slow.
-It could be done concurrently from the client side, but IPinfo supports a batch endpoint to allow you to group together IPs and let us handle retrieving details for them in bulk for you.
+It could be done concurrently from the client side, but IPinfo® supports a batch endpoint to allow you to group together IPs and let us handle retrieving details for them in bulk for you.

 ```php
 $access_token = '123456789abc';